oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

 7. Open the OCI Data Science notebook

     The Notebook Session VM will be created.
 This might take a few minutes.
-When created you will see a screen like the following.
+When created, you will see a screen like the following.

     Open the notebook session that was provisioned.
         ![](./images/open-notebook.png " ")